School of Health and Human Sciences Scholarships/Fellowships/Program Awards

 Rosemary McGee was a faculty member in the Department of Kinesiology between 1954-1988.
 The award was established by Mary Miller Carson (Bobbi) to honor Dr. McGee who served as a mentor, friend, and thesis (special senior project) adviser during Ms. Carson's undergraduate studies at UNCG.
 Full time rising sophomores, juniors or seniors in Kinesiology are eligible.

 Susan C. Stout graduated from the Woman's College (now UNCG) with a B.S. in Physical Education in 1958.
 The Susan Stout Scholarship Fund was established in 1985 to assist students majoring in Physical Education.
 With its growth, the fund now supports six undergraduate and five graduate students in 4 departments in the School of Health and Human Sciences.

 The Susan Stout Graduate Fellowship

 Susan C. Stout graduated from the Woman's College (now UNCG) with a B.S. in Physical Education in 1958.
 The Susan Stout Scholarship Fund was established in 1985 to assist students majoring in Physical Education.
 With its growth, the fund now supports six undergraduate and five graduate students in 4 departments in the School of Health and Human Sciences.
 Contact the Director of Graduate Study in Kinesiology for details and application calendar.

 The P. E. Class of ´75/Hielscher Teaching Scholarship

 The P. E. Class of '75 Hielscher Teaching Scholarship was established in honor of the Physical Education majors of the Class of 1975 and Pat Hielscher, class advisor.
-Scholarships benefit students majoring in Kinesiology who plan to teach.
+Scholarships benefit undergraduate students majoring in Kinesiology who plan to teach.